clandesv/speech-to-text-replication-materials/README.md

-# From Voice to Words: Speech-to-Text Algorithms for Open-Ended Survey Data
+# Comparing Speech-to-Text Algorithms for Transcribing Voice Data from Surveys

-Explore this repository for replication materials for our research paper titled "From Voice to Words: Speech-to-Text Algorithms for Open-Ended Survey Data"
+Explore this repository for replication materials for our research paper titled "Comparing Speech-to-Text Algorithms for Transcribing Voice Data from Surveys"